sidens/ESPTimeCast/README.md

 &nbsp;
 ## 📝 Configuration Notes

-### Time Offset (minutes)

-- You can shift the displayed clock forward or backward by a small minute offset for presentation or testing.

-- Where: available in the web UI under **Clock Settings → Time Offset (minutes)**.

-- Range: -60 to +60 (minutes).
-A value of `3` will display the clock 3 minutes ahead.

-- Behavior: this offset only affects the text shown on the matrix display; internal logic (dimming, countdown target checks, sunrise/sunset calculations) continues to use the real system time.

-- How to use:
-  1. Open the device web UI.
-  2. In **Clock Settings**, set **Time Offset (minutes)** to the desired value (e.g. `3`).
-  3. Save settings and allow the device to reboot.
-  4. Confirm the matrix display shows the adjusted time.

 - **OpenWeatherMap API Key:**
    - [Make an account here](https://home.openweathermap.org/users/sign_up)
    - [Check your API key here](https://home.openweathermap.org/api_keys)